BarRaider/streamdeck-textfiletools/README.md

 # Text file Tools for the Elgato Stream Deck

 A set of tools for manipulating text files through the Elgato Stream Deck.
-Useful for live stream updates Overwrites the contents of a text file with a predefined string.
-Use to change overlay text during Stream
+Useful for live stream updates

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)